-Click on the APA Style Guide to view our extended and comprehensive referencing guide (28 pgs).
-This guide is designed to help reference the sources of information we use for our assignments.
-Examples of in-text references and reference list entries can be found for many different types of resources, this guide can be downloaded.
+This comprehensive guide (39 pages, PDF) is designed to help reference the sources of information you use for your assignments.
+Examples of in-text references and reference list entries can be found for many different types of resources.

-Copies of the Publication Manual of the American Psychological Association (6th edition) are also available to borrow from the LRC at 808.06615 AME.
+Copies of the Publication Manual of the American Psychological Association (7th edition) are also available to borrow from the Library at 808.06615 AME.